kadiyalamani15/kadiyalamani15/README.md

 # Hi there! 👋

-I'm Manish Chandra Kadiyala, a passionate and creative software engineer based in [Hyderabad, India](https://goo.gl/maps/zjjbjXkmJMTUSPPQ8).
+I'm Manish Chandra Kadiyala, a civil engineer turned computer scientist based in [Hyderabad, India](https://goo.gl/maps/zjjbjXkmJMTUSPPQ8).
+My mission is to leverage technology to revolutionize healthcare, protect the environment, and improve agriculture.
+I strive to combine my technical skills with my passion for social impact to build innovative products that create a lasting difference in communities worldwide.

 ## 🔭 I’m currently working on